lambda-andrew/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+    .forEach can use a callback to access information in an array.
+While the .map can return a new array while also passing elements back to the callback.

 2. What is the difference between a function and a method?
+    A function is a standalone entity while a method is a function within an object.

 3. What is closure?
+    A closure is an inner function that has access to an outer functions parameters.

 4. Describe the four rules of the 'this' keyword.
+    * 1. Window/Global Object Binding - This will call the window's Object not any specific object.
+    * 2. Implicit Binding - The object used before the dot is this (new.this) in when a function is called.
+    * 3. New Binding - An object creator; which allows a function to return an object.
+    * 4. Explicit Binding - Constructor objects are called using .call and .apply.

 5. Why do we need super() in an extended class?
+    Super() is used to call methods of a parent class.

 ## Project Set up